 Data literacy entails the ability to not only make sense of presented data but also detect any anomalies which are presented also.
 However, It is virtually impossible for human cognition to detect anomalies on the scale in which big data is generated.

 Rather, literacy assists the analysis process, allowing for the human element of critique to be involved.
 Understanding of where the data came from, how it was collected, how it was analyzed and visualized are all essential elements of data literacy.

 The human element will still be essential within the analysis process, regardless of the level of automation that we reach.

 Making strides towards higher data literacy in the workplace.

 As an organization wakes up to the necessity of greater levels of data literacy in their workforce, the steps taken to amend this expanding skills gap will fall largely on an organizations Chief Data Officer (CDO)

 This will require a reshaping of a companies culture…

 However, CDOs cannot simply tell people to change their culture and suddenly become data-driven.
 They must use both rational and emotional arguments to inspire people to believe that cultural change is necessary.

-They need to help people develop a new mindset that drives a new set of behaviours by explaining, in detail, how data influences different styles of decision making and how people can engage with data.
+They need to help people develop a new mindset that drives a new set of behaviors by explaining, in detail, how data influences different styles of decision making and how people can engage with data.

 On the other hand, education is largely a personal process and there are many professionals that have taken steps towards increasing their data skills.
-Pocket-friendly online courses with Udemy and Coursera can provide a great base from which to begin your data literacy journey.
-All the while adding value to your CV.
+Pocket-friendly online courses with Udemy and Coursera can provide a great base from which to begin your data literacy journey; all the while adding value to your CV.